dl1ycf/CWKeyer/hexfiles/README.md

 This choice determines which "sketch" you actually want to run.
 The HASAK software (by Roger E Critchlow Jr.) is a CW keyer software that, when run on the KeyerShield, can be configured via MIDI commands.
+MIDI commands can only configure further aspects of the shield, like microphone settings etc.
+Further information
-Further information can be found on
+can be found on

 https://github.com/recri/hasak-ino